Steps to Take To Fix Your Roof Storm Damage

 Step 2: Make Temporary Fixes to Minimize Property Damage

-Report the damages to your insurance company as soon as possible and submit a claim.
+This will heavily depend on your specific policy.
+Report the roof storm damage to your insurance company as soon as possible and submit a claim.
 Most insurance companies have a limit of filing claims within one year of the damage.
 Document, document, and document!
 Be sure to create a folder in order to organize all the documentation for your conversations, details, and dates as well as any receipts for expenses you incur.

 The insurance company will work with you to set an appointment for an adjuster to come and assess the roof damage.
 Give yourself adequate time to have three or four roof contractors to come and give you estimates before meeting with the adjuster.
 This information provides you with a professional benchmark for the project cost.